-- 1. A contest that is forfeited because of extenuating circumstances between schools shall count as a loss for the team forfeiting, and the forfeiting team shall receive wild card points for the forfeited loss. - 2.
-Schools that are required to forfeit a game or games by the Executive Director or the Board of Directors shall count such contests as one of the permissible contests under the contest limitation requirement of that sport, and such mandated forfeitures will be counted as loss wild card points. - 3.
-When a school's varsity team is unable to complete the season, those remaining teams on than school's regular season schedule shall receive forfeit wins for those scheduled contests and shall be awarded wild card points for those forfeit wins.
-Wild card points will be determined by the forfeiting team's record at the time of seeding for postseason competition. - 4.
-If a team declares to participate in the post-season on their registration form and they do not participate in the post-season, forfeit wins will be issued.
+- 1. A contest that is forfeited because of extenuating circumstances between schools shall count as a loss for the team forfeiting, and the forfeiting team shall receive wild card points for the forfeited loss. - Schools that are required to forfeit a game or games by the Executive Director or the Board of Directors shall count such contests as one of the permissible contests under the contest limitation requirement of that sport, and such mandated forfeitures will be counted as loss wild card points. - 3.
+When a school's varsity team is unable to complete the season, those remaining teams on that school's regular season schedule may either: - a.
+Receive forfeit wins for those scheduled contests and shall be awarded wildcard points for those forfeit wins.
+Wildcard points will be determined by the forfeiting team's record at the time of seeding for postseason competition.
+If a team declares to participate in the postseason and does not participate, forfeit wins will be issued to their opponents for those postseason contests.
+OR - b.
+If more than seven days remain before any level of postseason seeding is to take place in that sport, a school may replace the forfeited contest on their schedule with another opponent/contest.
+Replacements that may be added to the schedule are limited to either teams similarly affected by the forfeiting team, or, teams that have an unfilled, allowable contest opening on their schedule.
+Replacement contests must be scheduled a minimum of seven days in advance of any postseason seeding and will count towards postseason/wildcard seeding.